 Electricity

 Repair category 1

-Notes We were informed that the electrics within the property were upgraded approximately 15 years ago.
-All documentation for this should be obtained.
-Sockets were noted on skirting boards which is not recommended practice.
-We were informed by the owners that the sockets on the skirting boards are no longer in use and have been disconnected from the mains electrics.
-A suitably qualified electrical engineer can provide further advise in this regard.
-The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
+Notes The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.
+It would appear that the electrics have been upgraded in the past and any documentation for this work, where available, should be obtained.